Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Snakes do poop, though they do it slightly differently than mammals.
 They have one opening that they use for everything, including poop and pee.
 Often, all their waste is released at the same time, so it may appear like they don’t urinate.

 Snakes poop far less than most other animals.
-They will pass all of a meal at once, so their regularity often depends on how much they eat.
-Young snakes usually eat more, so they will often produce more waste.
+They will pass all of their waste at once, so their regularity often depends on how much they eat.
+Young snakes usually eat more, so they will often produce waste more often.

 There is little reason to worry if your snake hasn’t pooped in a while.
 This is often normal.